aldrinjenson/smart-qa/Readme.md

 # Smart QA

-Smart QA is a versatile Streamlit-based web application designed for efficient data analysis and visualization.
+Streamlit-based web application designed for efficient data analysis and visualization.
 With support for various data formats such as CSV, Excel, and JSON, this tool empowers users to extract valuable insights seamlessly.

 ## Features